How to Study for USMLE Step 3: Tips + Study Plan

 Personal Study Habits and Study Resources

 Your study habits greatly affect how long it will take you to study for the exam.
-The choice of your study resources can also affect the duration of your preparation because good resources and effective study material will allow you to study more efficiently.
+The choice of your study resources can also affect the duration of your preparation because good resources and effective study materials will allow you to study more efficiently.

 Practicing the CCS Cases

 The Computer-based Case Simulations (CCS) component of the USMLE Step 3 exam requires practice and dedication.
-The time for practising these cases can make your study plan longer and increase the duration needed to study for Step 3.
+The time for practicing these cases can make your study plan longer and increase the duration needed to study for Step 3.

 1-Month USMLE Step 3 Study Schedule